Christine Taylor: Personal life

+Taylor dated actor Neil Patrick Harris from 1997 to 1998.
+Harris later spoke highly of Taylor, saying she was an "absolute catch" but he felt their relationship helped him accept his homosexuality because he realized he felt no "super sparks" during their time together.

 In May 2000, Taylor married Ben Stiller, whom she first met in 1999 while they were both filming Heat Vision and Jack.
 Taylor and Stiller appeared together in the films Zoolander, Dodgeball: A True Underdog Story, Tropic Thunder, and Zoolander 2, and the television series Arrested Development and Curb Your Enthusiasm.
 They live in Westchester County, New York, and have a daughter and a son.
 Taylor and Stiller are both vegetarians.

 After 17 years of marriage, Taylor and Stiller separated in 2017.
 The couple later reconciled after living together during the COVID-19 pandemic lockdown.